-Charlotte and Will, practicing designers based in London, set a challenge to lower sixth art students at Headington School: to construct the biggest space from the smallest package.
-Using very thin mirrored plastic sheeting (commonly called a space blanket), employed by NASA and marathon runners for heat retention, the students investigated what space might mean, as well as how to create so much from so little.
-The day began with a simple exercise in pairs to create a large cube with a hole in one side.
-Taken outdoors, wind filled the cubes until full, so that when the pair crawled in and closed the hole, hey presto, a space is formed.
-In the afternoon, the students dived headlong into the main challenge, finding locations to inhabit in and around the art department.
-The workshop ended with each pair performing a magic trick: transforming their small, lifeless bundle of membrane into a large and exciting space to explore and discuss.
+This workshop sets out the challenge of constructing the biggest possible space from the smallest package of material.
+Using very thin mirrored plastic sheeting (commonly called a space blanket), employed by NASA and marathon runners for heat retention, the students investigate what space might mean, as well as how to create a lot of it from very little.
+The workshop starts out with a simple exercise in pairs, asking the students to create a large cube with a hole in one side.
+Taken outdoors, wind fills the cube so that when the pair crawls in and closes the hole, hey presto, space is formed.
+In the afternoon, the students find locations to inhabit in and around the school.
+The workshop ends with each pair performing a magic trick: transforming their small, lifeless bundle of membrane into a large and exciting space to explore and discuss.